Common pitfalls of Time Off in Lieu (TOIL) policies and how to avoid them in summary:

 There are always times when companies need people to work over and above their standard hours and giving them Time Off in Lieu (TOIL) to compensate is standard practice.
 It’s an approach, however, that needs managing carefully if it’s not going to lead to knock-on problems with resourcing, cause bad feeling among employees or add to the administrative burden.

-So where does TOIL go wrong and what steps can you take to ensure it is managed successfully?
+So where does the average TOIL policy go wrong and what steps can you take to ensure it is managed successfully?

 1. It’s an unofficial policy